Nationwide Injunction Halts Overtime Rule Set to Take Effect on December 1, 2016 and Presents Challenges to EmployersPrint PDF

-This advisory was prepared by Liam O’Connell, chair of the Labor, Employment and Benefits practice group at Nutter McClennen & Fish LLP, and David Emer, an associate in the group.
+This advisory was prepared by Liam O’Connell, chair of the Labor, Employment and Benefits practice group at Nutter McClennen & Fish LLP.
 For more information, please contact Liam or your Nutter attorney at 617.439.2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.